raygj/terraform-content/enterprise/deploy-TFE-v5/README.md

 - using Roger Berlind's code for a "public network" deployment forked into this repo to create the VPC, subnets, other network resources, security group, KMS key, and TFE source bucket (where TFE license file will reside)

 1. create a TFC workspace called `tfe_deploy-stage1-demo-us-east`

 - update VCS connection settings to the location of this forked repo, for example, my workspace is mounted at the repo path `https://github.com/raygj/terraform-content` and the working directory of the workspace is `/enterprise/deploy-TFE-v5/stage1`

 ![screenshot](/images/tfe-v5-deploy-stage1-workspace2.png)

+**notes**

-**note** make sure your AMI value in Stage 2 matches an available AMI in your default region
+- make sure your AMI value in Stage 2 matches an available AMI in your default region
+- WIP, TF CLI (OSS) code to configure the workspace in TFC started [HERE](https://github.com/raygj/terraform-content/tree/master/enterprise/tfe-provider-workspace-code)

 2. using `...deploy-TFE-v5/stage1/network.tfvars` as a reference, configure Terraform Variables for the workspace as follows: